 Punjabi identity is primarily linguistic, geographical and cultural.
 Punjabi identity is independent of race, color, creed or religion, and refers to those for whom the Punjabi language is the first language, those who reside in the Punjab region, practice the Punjabi culture, follow the Punjabi traditions, and associate themselves with the Punjabi Nation.

 Punjabi is the 9th biggest nation and The Punjabi speaking population of the world.
-The Punjabi nation is the 3rd biggest nation of South Asia.
+The Punjabi nation is the 3rd biggest nation in South Asia.
 Punjabi Muslims are the 3rd largest ethnic community in the Muslim Ummah.
 Punjabis are the largest ethnic population in Pakistan.
 The great land of five rivers called as Punjab is the homeland of Punjabi nation.

 In 1800 century, religious ratio of Punjabi people in Punjab was 48% Muslim Punjabis, 43% Hindu Punjabis, 8% Sikh Punjabis and 1% others, but due to attraction of the various tribes, castes and the inhabitants of the Punjab into a broader common "Punjabi" identity and uniting by natural affinity of "Punjabi nationalism", Punjab was a secular regime, Punjabi was a secular nation and a Sikh Punjabi, Maharaja Ranjeet Singh was the ruler of Punjab, after throwing out the Muslim Mughal invaders of Punjab from Delhi, India and Muslim Afghan invaders of Punjab from Kabul, Afghanistan.